har-in-air/ESP32_MULTI_METER/README.md

 Sampling at 200Hz will result in less noise and allow you to capture longer intervals.
 However, it may not capture brief current pulses and accurate maximum/minimum values.

-Here is an example :

-The power supply is an 18650 Li-Ion battery.
-The DUT is an ESP32 development board.

-On reset, the DUT ESP32 executes the following sequence :
-1. Connects to a WiFi Internet Access Point as a station.
-2. Connects to a Network Time Protocol (NTP) server to get local time.
-3. Enters deep sleep for 10 seconds before restarting.

-The DUT ESP32 sets the gate high on entering setup(), and resets the gate just before going to sleep.
-So the gated capture records the load current & voltage while the DUT ESP32 is active, i.e. not in deep-sleep.

 In the first capture snapshot, a sample rate of 200Hz was selected.